• Home

 Picture

 Lal Ded is a beloved saint/mystic of North India who lived in the 14th Century.
-She sang her poems in the streets and sometimes left her clothing behind, hence she's sometimes known as Crazy Lalla.
+She sang her poems in the streets and I have read that sometimes she left her clothing behind, hence she's sometimes known as Crazy Lalla.
 She was loved during her time, and she is loved today in India and around the world, because her beautiful poems speak directly and simply from her heart.
 This song is based on the lyrics of several translations of her poems.

 The Soul Is New